Samsung/tizen-docs/docs/application/web/guides/w3c/perf-opt/performance-improvement.md

 </tbody>
 </table>

-## Cleaning up Unused Properties and DOM Elements
+## Clean up unused properties and DOM elements

 When DOM elements or object properties are accessed, JavaScript searches the variables with its variable resolution mechanism.
 Try to reduce the number of potential targets, since the average variable search slows when the target coverage grows.
 To minimize this problem, good coding practice demands that you explicitly remove unused DOM elements and properties when you know they are no longer needed.